adigitoleo/vim-mellow/README.md

 augroup END
 ```

 ## Miscellaneous

 This theme was first motivated by a lack of `bg=light` option in [vim-farout],
 which uses a similar minimalist set of warm red and yellow colors.
 I wanted a
 light theme with moderate contrast and warm colors, that didn't make me want to
 change every single syntax file.
-To me, mellow lies mid-way between `:syntax
+To me, Mellow lies mid-way between `:syntax
 off` and popular themes like [solarized] or [gruvbox].

 And that's just the way I like it :)

 Since the theme uses only 16 colors, you can use the same colors in your
 terminal of choice.
 Check the [wiki] for an example Alacritty theme, as well as
-experimental mellow colorschemes for some other Linux stuff.
+experimental Mellow colorschemes for some other Linux stuff.

 Some more links, for your convenience:
 - [RGB mellow palette (bg=light)]